62d Pennsylvania Volunteers

 - Continued as part of siege of Petersburg, mostly in picket duty,

-to an end, and Colonel Sweitzer stepped down from his brigade command.
+degrees.
+On 2 July, Colonel Sweitzer stepped down from his brigade

-On 3 July, the regiment left the front and headed to Pittsburgh.
+On 3 July, the regiment left the front and headed for home.
 The

-soldiers arrived there on 13 July 1864, and were immediately mustered
+soldiers arrived in Pittsburgh on 13 July 1864, and were officially

 Back to the main Pennsylvania